 (c) any other moneys made available for the purposes of this Act.

-(2) The moneys referred to in subsection (1) shall be —
+(2) An account called the Small Business Development Corporation Account is to be established —

-(a) credited to an account at the Treasury, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985; or
+(a) as an agency special purpose account under section 16 of the Financial Management Act 2006; or

-(b) paid into and placed to the credit of an account at a bank approved by the Treasurer,
+(b) with the approval of the Treasurer, at a bank as defined in section 3 of that Act,

-and the account is to be called the Small Business Development Corporation Account.
+to which the moneys referred to in subsection (1) are to be credited.

 (3) All expenditure incurred by the Corporation for the purpose of giving effect to this Act shall be charged to the Small Business Development Corporation Account.

 (4) Moneys standing to the credit of the Small Business Development Corporation Account shall be applied by the Corporation only for the purposes of this Act.

 [Section 19 amended by No. 49 of 1996 s.
-61 and 64.]
+61 and 64; No. 77 of 2006 s.
+17.]

 20. Power to invest

-Any money standing to the credit of the Small Business Development Corporation Account which is not immediately required for the purposes of this Act may, with the approval of the Treasurer be invested by the Corporation in any manner approved under the Financial Administration and Audit Act 1985 for the investment of moneys standing to the credit of the Public Bank Account.
+Any money standing to the credit of the Small Business Development Corporation Account which is not immediately required for the purposes of this Act may, with the approval of the Treasurer be invested by the Corporation in any manner authorised under section 37 of the Financial Management Act 2006 for the investment of money standing to the credit of the Public Bank Account.

 [Section 20 amended by No. 98 of 1985 s.
-3.]
+3; No. 77 of 2006 s.
+17.]

-21. Application of Financial Administration and Audit Act 1985
+21. Application of Financial Management Act 2006 and the Auditor General Act 2006

-The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Corporation and its operations.
+The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Corporation and its operations.

 [Section 21 inserted by No. 98 of 1985 s.
-3.]
+3; amended by No. 77 of 2006 s.
+17.]

 [22-23.
-Repealed by No. 98 of 1985 s.
+Deleted by No. 98 of 1985 s.
 3.]

 24. Regulations